Skip to content

 Your application subscribes to the outgoing AudioOutput AASB messages published by the Engine.
 When some Engine component needs to play audio, the Engine publishes AudioOutput messages that specify content to play with a token uniquely identifying the content.

-To set up content for playback, the Engine includes an audioType in an AudioOutput.Prepare message.
-The Engine defines the following audio types for which it requests playback via AudioOutput:
+To set up content for playback, the Engine includes an audioType in the AudioOutput.Prepare message.
+The Engine defines the following audio types used in AudioOutput messages:

-• TTS— This audio output type plays speech audio data.
-For example, Alexa's speech responses from the SpeechSynthesizer interface
+• TTS— This audio output type plays speech audio.
+For example, Alexa's speech responses to a user-initated dialog from the SpeechSynthesizer interface.

 • MUSIC— This audio output type plays media.
-For example, Amazon Music or other streaming content from the AudioPlayer interface
+For example, Amazon Music or other streaming content from the AudioPlayer interface, excluding music service providers that play via deep linking into the provider's own app on the head unit.

 • NOTIFICATION— This audio output type plays notification audio cues.
-For example, short cues from the Notifications interface
+For example, short sounds play from the Notifications interface when the user has a notification delivered via Alexa.

 • ALARM— This audio output type plays alerts or alarms.